Add automatic view-specific dimensions using dimensioning type Integrated

 - Load drawing properties that are as close to the ones you need as possible.

-- Click View creation , select the view and the properties that you want to change, and click View properties.
+- Click View creation in the options tree on the left, select the view and the properties that you want to change, and click View properties.

 - Click Dimensioning.

 - Select Integrated dimensions as the dimensioning type, select dimensioning rule properties and click Edit rule.